-While you can always rent a board and test your surf skills for yourself, for beginners, we recommend taking a lesson.
-Hawaiian Paddle Sports offers private Maui surf lessons in this area, which is typically much less crowded than other popular surf school spots in Lahaina and Kihei.
+While you can always rent a board and test your surf skills for yourself, for beginners, we recommend taking a Maui surf lesson.
+Rivers to the Sea offers private Maui surf lessons in this area (north of Thousand Peaks at Guardrails), which is typically much less crowded than other popular surf school spots in Lahaina and Kihei.
 You’re guaranteed to stand up on a wave, have one-on-one guidance from an experienced surfer, and will learn more about proper surf etiquette.

 If you decide to go out on your own, only paddle out where you’ve seen others do the same, as it can be dangerous to enter and exit in certain areas.
 Watch people before they go in to better understand where you need to be.

 The Cove, South Maui